We have five factories and 19 years of experience in plant extracts

 Inflammation is a natural response of the body to injury or infection, but chronic inflammation can contribute to the development of various health issues.
 Lycopene has been shown to possess anti-inflammatory properties, which may help to reduce inflammation and support overall health.

-In summary, Lycopene's role as a phytochemical extends beyond its vibrant coloration in plants.
+In summary, lycopene's role as a phytochemical extends beyond its vibrant coloration in plants.
 Its antioxidant, immune-modulating, hormone-regulating, and anti-inflammatory properties make it a valuable nutrient for human health, supporting a wide range of physiological functions and potentially reducing the risk of various diseases.

 3. Sources of Lycopene